bonitasoft/bonita-doc/md/manage-files-using-upload-servlet-and-rest-api.md

 ### Link an icon to a new organization group

-1. Call to the login service: `/bonita/loginservice` for authentication.
+1. Call the login service: `/bonita/loginservice` for authentication.
 1. Upload an image by using a multipart post request on the image upload servlet, `/bonita/portal/imageUpload`.
 1. The image is stored in a temporary folder.
 1. The servlet call response includes the name of the temporary file.